-Unlike your undergraduate experience, Mary Knapp will register you for courses.
+Unlike your undergraduate experience, Mary Monterrojas Knapp will register you for your MSA courses.
 The schedule will be created based on how many semesters you will be attending, as well as the track of choice.
 Thirty hours of graduate work are required to graduate from the MSA Program.
-Fall registration will occur between May-June 2017, at which time we will schedule a phone appointment between you and Mary Knapp to discuss your schedule, which track you will be pursuing (Audit/Assurance, Tax or Financial Transaction Services) and if you will be doing a 2 or 3-semester program.
+You will receive a survey in mid-May requesting information that will help us create your schedule.
+Fall registration will occur between mid-May and June, at which time Mary will communicate with you via email and explain the process once you have completed the survey.

-Summer Parking: Information on how to obtain a 2017 summer parking pass will be posted in April.
+Summer Parking: Information on how to obtain a 2024 parking pass will be posted on the Parking Management website May 2024.
 If you are on a budget, we recommend you obtain an “off campus” parking for a reduced price.
-The off campus parking site is close to Farrell Hall.
+The off campus parking site is within walking distance to Farrell Hall.

-If you are coming to Wake Forest for summer prerequisites, our summer dates are as follows:
+If you are coming to Wake Forest for summer foundational courses, our summer dates are as follows:

-Summer Session I Orientation: TBD.
-Summer Session I – Agenda – COMING SOON
+Summer Session I Orientation: May 28, 2024 – Summer Session I Agenda – Coming late April.

 Courses offered: Intermediate Accounting I (ACC 520) and Principles of Finance (FIN 510)

-Summer Session II Orientation: TBD.
-Summer Session II – Agenda – COMING SOON
+Summer Session II Orientation: July 8, 2024 Summer Session II Agenda – Coming June.

 Courses offered: Intermediate Accounting II (ACC 530) and Introduction to Tax (ACC 540)